aws/aws-eks-best-practices/content/security/docs/pods.md

 Cons:

-  + Not part of native Kubernetes
+  + Not built into Kubernetes
   + More complex to learn, configure, and support
   + Policy authoring may require new skills/languages/capabilities